The Complete Website Audit Checklist: 47 Things Google Checks in 2026

 47. User Engagement Metrics

 Check: Bounce rate, time on page, pages per session.
 Google uses Chrome user data as a quality signal.
+Improve by: Better internal linking, related content recommendations, table of contents for long articles.

 The Audit Workflow I Use